All for Nothing

-Even with good intentions, Peter’s attempt at misdirecting Jesus was taken as a direct attack from the enemy.
+Even with good intentions, Peter’s attempt at misdirecting Jesus was interpreted as a direct attack from the enemy.
 And for Ellie, the suggestion made by Joel is equally astonishing.
 This may be the “last temptation” of her journey, and it prompts Ellie to reflect on their sufferings and transgressions — the lives lost because of them, the sacrifices made for the cause.
 “It can’t be for nothing,” she concludes before pressing on.
 Perhaps like Peter, Joel thinks that he would be doing her a favour by offering a way out; but frankly, that favour seems to be more for himself.

 The real challenge is revealed when they arrive at their destination.
 After an unfortunate accident, Joel regains consciousness inside a hospital where he is told by Marlene, the leader of the Fireflies, that Ellie is being prepped for brain surgery — one that would leave her dead in the process of creating a cure.
 Admittedly, it is sad that Joel hasn’t been given the chance to say goodbye, but there is no excuse for what he does next.
 In an effort to rescue Ellie, he slaughters his way through the building and into the operation room, murdering the medical staff as well.
 He then snatches the unconscious girl away from the bed where she’s meant to deliver salvation to the world.